josephmathai10/50DaysOfDesign-Dailylog/README.md

 ## Day 12: November 11, 2022

-- Today's Task:
+- Today's Task: Product Site.
-- Task Description:
+- Task Description: A product site is a page on a company website that showcases the product inventory a customer is able to buy.
+It's a page that helps customers decide what they want to buy according to different specifications like price, features, reviews, and product comparison
 - Today's Work: [012]

 ## Day 11: November 10, 2022